 That wooden bench or table may look ready for replacement, but a pressure washing session may be all it needs.
-This YouTube example of a greyed and lichen-encrusted bench is the perfect example of what may seem beyond redemption, but can actually be transformed back to a beautiful and practical piece.
+This YouTube example of a greyed and lichen-encrusted bench is the perfect example of what may seem beyond redemption, but can actually be transformed back into a beautiful and practical piece.

 Tip: Wood is a soft and porous material, so begin with the lowest setting and then inspect the wood afterward to determine if it requires a light sanding.

-Wherever you choose to aim your pressure washer, just make sure to take safety precautions and to start with the lowest setting.
+Wherever you choose to aim your pressure washer, just make sure to take safety precautions and start with the lowest setting.
 And that thing you had budgeted to replace?
 You can put that money back into your pocket while avoiding a contribution to your local landfill — and that’s Clark Smart!